College News

 Story by Micah Oelze

-Barton Community College’s Center for Adult Education will soon start its nine-week GED Preparation Class.
+Barton Community College’s Center for Adult Education will soon begin its nine-week GED Preparation Class.

 Story and photo by Micah Oelze